sidney-eliot/3d-artists-handbook/content/hair.md

 >[!tip] Strategies
 >
->- It often helps to sculp a sphere of the rough shape of the hairstyle to be able to place the hair cards easier
+>- It often helps to sculpt a sphere of the rough shape of the hairstyle to be able to place the hair cards easier
 >- Start with a base to cover the scalp and then start designing the hair.
 Another way to do this to bake hair into the head texture map so that the scalp is not bare skin
->- When placing the hair it's fine to move the hair both in object and edit mode
+>- When placing the hair, it's fine to move the hair both in object and edit mode
 >- When placing the hair card slowly start adding loops horizontally and vertical.
 Curving the mesh around the head is important and makes this method really look good, flat hair card meshes will result in bad looking hair

 >[!warning] Things to watch out for